singnet/dev-portal/docs/ai-developers/troubleshooting.md

 ## Troubleshooting

-# Alerting mechanism
-## Emails Alerts
+## Alerting mechanism - Emails Alerts

 ### Mainnet Alerts
-Alert messages are sent through the email Id : [no-reply@signularitynet.io](no-reply@signularitynet.io) Subject : The service example-service is terminated for mainnet network
+Alert messages are sent through the email Id : [no-reply@signularitynet.io](no-reply@signularitynet.io) Subject : The service '**service-name**' is terminated for Mainnet network

-### ropsten Alerts
+### Ropsten Alerts
 Alert messages are sent through the mail id : [test-no-reply@singularitynet.io](test-no-reply@singularitynet.io) Subject : The service example-service is terminated for ropsten network

-###What to do when I receive an alert ?
+### What to do when I receive an alert ?
 - Check whether the daemon end point heartbeats are healthy, and view the daemon logs
 - Restart the daemon, and analyse why the daemon has suspended.
 - Incorporate the post details in the document here as well.

-###How much time does it take for the service to become healthy on Dapp again?
+### How much time does it take for the service to become healthy on Dapp again?

 The platform uses exponential back-off retry to test the health of the service.
 Each time a health check fails, an email message is sent to Service developer ( progressive delay in the next health check ).

 **Note**: The maximum time a test on the health service is 12hrs.

-###How to configure service metadata to receive alerts ?
+### How to configure service metadata to receive alerts ?
 Obtain the latest version of snet-cli and run the following command:

 ```